bcampbell/tb-notes/global-msgdb.md

 ### IMAP

+IMAP uses UID as message key.
+This is pain.
+We want to let the GlobalDB assign it's own global message keys.

-Looks like IMAP uses message key to store UID.
+Plan is to change IMAP code to store UID separately.

-So need to have a dedicated IMAP UID field instead.
+So need to audit all uses of messageKey in the IMAP code, and figure out which ones need to use the separate UID instead.
-Same probably goes for NNTP.
-Likely to be some odd assumptions in IMAP folder code regarding this which will need to be fixed up...

-Tuple (Mailbox + UIDVALIDITY + UID) gives individual IMAP message.
-We can represent it as folder+UID in the db maybe (Mailbox + UIDVALIDITY is implied by folder).
+This is a big job.

 Bottom line: DB should be the only thing setting message keys.
-Could do the work to store explicit UID in existing msgDB, but migration is an issue.

-Need to audit all uses of SetMessageKey and GetMessageKey in imap code.
+This work _could_ be done pre-GlobalDB, on the existing mork msgDB, but migration is an issue, and probably not worth it.
+So probably best to do it along with the global msgDB work.

 ### Commit model

-Currently msgDB had pretty ad-hoc commit model.
+Currently msgDB has pretty ad-hoc commit model.
 And error handling sucks (waaaaay to easy for partial modifications to get into db).

 For now, just run without transations or use the existing commit hints.
 But longer-term, the DB should have a better-defined transaction model, to improve error handling.

-## Future

-### Unify database views?

-We've currently got per-folder nsMsgDatabase objects, and DB views.
-Seems like this could all be unified, including fulltext indexing (gloda) and virtual folders.

-We could just have a single view, which takes a filter to match messages of a certain criteria.
-GUI shouldn't have to care how the message list in the view is calculate.
-It should just be able to say things like:
- - Give me a list of all messages with "grapefruit" in the subject or body text, which are in the "INBOX" folder, sorted by ascending date.

-Existing nsMsgDatabase classes become views which return all the messages in a certain folder.

-TODO: survey existing message db view classes (in C++ and JS).

-## Misc

 ### Use JMAP for data modelling inspiration